Save time and effort by comparing these leading IT Management software.

 Get Image Dimensions using Quick Look

-Desktop and mobile apps (Windows, Mac, iOS, Android)
+Desktop (Windows, Mac, Linux)

 Mac users are not spoilt for variety of applications.
 In fact, it's not easy to find the good FTP-client with the rich feature set and stable performance.
 Transmit is a pleasant exception to the rule.
 The program stores iDisk and Bonjour connections, stores connection history and contains a folder for bookmarks.
 Selected connections are synced via MobileMe, so you will have identical connections on all your Macs.
 There is the unique Places feature.
 Places are shortcuts to different folders within the FTP connection.
 This means that you can save bookmark for each remote or local environment.
 It is possible to synchronize folders using the Transmit.
 The direction of synchronization may be configured.
 The user also can add some additional options, such as deleting old documents and determining changed files.
 Transmit even allows to simulate synchronization in order to ensure that the settings are correct.
 Transmit provides the ability to mount the FTP connection in the Finder (using MacFUSE).
 Your connections appear on your desktop, and you can easily move, delete and modify files on the server as if they were in your system.
 Since MacFUSE is responsible for all of the connections, there is no need to start Transmit.
 If you activate the `Transmit Disk menu` feature, you can connect and disconnect the drives right from the menu bar of OS X. Transmit also supports Droplets and DockSend features.
 Droplets are small pre-configured applications designed for the automatic file uploading into the predefined directory on the server.
 Just move the file to the droplet, and it will be automatically uploaded into the folder you want.
 DockSend feature allows you quickly upload files to a directory on the server by dragging and dropping these files on the Transmit icon in the Dock.